vliatsos/mongo-resque/README.markdown

 (where each queue has a corresponding mongo collection) this fork also features delayed jobs if you want to schedule your jobs.

+Note that this fork is different from IGO's fork in that queue collections are namespaced with 'resque.queues.' to make it possible to use the same database for your application as Resque (this might still not be the best idea though - behold the stern warnings below).

 Delayed Jobs
 ------------